hanwencheng/BasicGellyAlgorithms/README.md

+# Gelly Introduction Work Repository

-# This is the Introduction Task from TU Berlin
+This is the Gelly Task from TU Berlin

 which is build by Hanwen from Uni Stuttgart